-Things Worth Knowing about Bicycles Cycling Helmets, Glasses and Clothing
+Things Worth Knowing about Bicycles

+Cycling Helmets and Glasses

 Cycling helmets are highly recommended.
 Your STEVENS dealer has a variety of styles and sizes.
+Make sure that the helmet complies with the European standard EN 1078.
 Cycling helmets are only approved for use during cycling.
 Observe the manufacturer's instructions.

 Apart from a cycling helmet and suitable clothing, cycling glasses are absolutely essential when you set off on your bicycle.
 They do not only protect your eyes from the sun and the wind, but also keep out flies and other impurities that may impede your vision when they fly into your eyes.
 Risk of accident!

-Your STEVENS dealer has a wide range of different glasses and will be pleased to advise you.
+Good cycling glasses should fit tight on your face not allowing any wind to affect your eyes.
+Cycling glasses come in a wide range of models, such as glasses with clear lenses and without UV protection for cycling in the dawn and at night or glasses with maximum UV protection for cycling under extreme sunlight conditions.